mohammadDV/manage_time_expression/README.md

 also I used one trait for calculating repetitive function of classes.

 for executing this service it's enough you do these:
--	Command to run migration “php artisan serve”
+-	Command to run “php artisan serve”
 -	Command to run test “php artisan test”

 ## Docker image